Version Control

 - Destinations of the Datamap

-- Associated with the Datamap version that created them
+- Associated with the Datamap version that they represent

 Best Practices